jonkrusell/jsgrid/README.md

 The function should return markup as a string, jQueryElement or DomNode representing the pager.
 If `pagerRenderer` is specified, then `pagerFormat` option will be ignored.

+### updateOnRowChange (default `false`)
+A boolean value specifying whether to call softUpdateItem() when a new row is selected.

+### autoFocusOnInputAfterRowClick (default `false`)
+A boolean value specifying whether to focus on or expand the input directly under the pointer when a row is clicked.

+### enableCheckBoxesBeforeEditing (default `false`)
+A boolean value specifying whether to allow checkboxes to be modified before the row is clicked.

 ## Grid Fields